-In a time of revolutionary crisis, some of this group may be crushed and ruined economically, by the monopoly capitalists in the cut-throat contest to survive and rule as a class.
-In this situation the proletariat will take tactical advantage of their conflict with the monopoly capitalists and where possible will neutralize them-by directing the main fire at the monopoly capitalists and dealing with people in this group depending on their actions-but it will never stop its struggle against their bloodsucking nor compromise with their desire to save the capitalist system and prevent proletarian rule.
-As part of isolating the monopoly capitalists to the extreme, the proletariat may. upon seizing power, take over the means of production and wealth of these non-monopoly capitalists more gradually, but it will at all times strictly control their economic and political activity through its
+In a time of revolutionary crisis, some of this group may be crushed and ruined economically by the monopoly capitalists in the cut-throat contest to survive and rule as a class.
+In this situation the proletariat will take tactical advantage of their conflict with the monopoly capitalists and where possible will neutralize them-by directing the main fire at the monopoly capitalists and dealing with people in this group depending upon their actions-but it will never stop its struggle against their bloodsucking nor compromise with their desire to save the capitalist system and prevent proletarian nearly three fourths of them production workers.
+About half of these workers in manufacturing are employed in establishments with over 500 workers and about one third in establishments employing more than 1000.
+In addition in construction, mining, utilities and other industries there are large numbers of workers in highly socialized situations.
+These workers, and especially those in the most socialized situations, in large-scale industry, are the backbone because of their concentration and socialization, because their relationship to largescale means of production makes them most able to grasp the essence of capitalist exploitation, and more than that to grasp how the working class can use the tremendous social potential of the great productive forces it has built, once these productive forces have been liberated from the chains of capital by the working class through socialist revolution.